OgnyanDD/Programming-Basics-With-Java/README.md

 | | |
 ------------ | -------------
-:mortar_board: Working with the console (data input and output) | :mortar_board: Perform simple calculations
+:mortar_board: Work with the console (data input and output) | :mortar_board: Perform simple calculations
-:mortar_board: Working with logical checks (if-else) | :mortar_board: Work with more complex logic checks (nested if-else constructions and switch)
+:mortar_board: Work with logical checks (if-else) | :mortar_board: Work with more complex logic checks (nested if-else constructions and switch)
-:mortar_board: Working with cycles (for) | :mortar_board: Working with more complex cycles (nested for cycles and while)
+:mortar_board: Work with cycles (for) | :mortar_board: Work with more complex cycles (nested for cycles and while)

 ## :large_blue_diamond: TOPICS: ##